facebook/relay/docs/modern/Environment.md

 });
 ```

-Once you have an environment, you can pass it in to your [`QueryRenderer`](QueryRenderer.html) instance, or into mutations via the `commitUpdate` function (see "[Simple Mutations: Updating a Field](SimpleMutationsUpdatingAField.html)").
+Once you have an environment, you can pass it in to your [`QueryRenderer`](./QueryRenderer.html) instance, or into mutations via the `commitUpdate` function (see "[Mutations](./mutations.html)").

 ## Adding a `handlerProvider`

 The example above did not configure a `handlerProvider`, which means that a default one will be provided.
-Relay Modern comes with a couple of built-in handlers that augment the core with special functionality for handling connections (which is not a standard GraphQL feature, but a set of pagination conventions used at Facebook, specified in detail in the [Relay Cursor Connections Specification](../../graphql/connections.htm), and well-supported by Relay itself) and the `viewer` field (again, not a standard GraphQL schema feature, but one which has been conventionally used extensively within Facebook).
+Relay Modern comes with a couple of built-in handlers that augment the core with special functionality for handling connections (which is not a standard GraphQL feature, but a set of pagination conventions used at Facebook, specified in detail in the [Relay Cursor Connections Specification](./graphql-connections.html), and well-supported by Relay itself) and the `viewer` field (again, not a standard GraphQL schema feature, but one which has been conventionally used extensively within Facebook).

 If you wish to provide your own `handlerProvider`, you can do so: